Bank Bereavement Contacts UK: Every Major Bank Compared

 Quick comparison: bereavement phone numbers

 Every number below is the bank's dedicated bereavement line, not the general customer service number.
-These lines are staffed by specialist teams trained to handle sensitive situations.
+These lines are answered by specialist teams who do this every day and who will be kind and unhurried with you.

 | Bank | Bereavement Phone | Hours | Online Form | Probate Threshold |